-- Sandalwood oil drops applied straight to throat and Manuka honey 15+ on spoon hold honey in the throat before swallowing (Thanks Tracy!)
+- Sandalwood oil drops applied straight to the throat and Manuka honey – 15+ drops on a spoon and hold honey in the throat before swallowing (Thanks Tracy!)

 - Blackberry Brandy

-- In saltwater add little bit iodine and wash your throat.
+- In saltwater add little bit of iodine and wash your throat.

 - Gargle 4 oz. warm water with 1/4 tsp. sea salt and 2 droppers of sovereign silver 3x per day.
-Don’t swallow, but keep in the back of throat gargling for as long as you can before spitting it out.
+Don’t swallow, but keep in the back of your throat gargling for as long as you can before spitting it out.
 (Thanks Penny!)

 - Oil of oregano, 3 drops in 1/2 cup of water, drink (Thanks Cheri!).
 See the proven health benefits of the amazing Oregano oil – my top choice for a natural antibiotic.

 - Elderberry syrup and local honey.
 Gargle with saltwater before, as hot as you can stand.
 (Thanks Becky!)

-- Orange juice 1 cup + quarter spoon cayenne pepper (chili powder).
-Drink with straw avoiding contact with tongue (Thanks Ameen!)
+- Orange juice 1 cup + quarter spoon of cayenne pepper (chili powder).
+Drink with a straw avoiding contact with the tongue (Thanks Ameen!)

 - Eating fresh pineapple and then boiling the pineapple skin with ginger, lemon, turmeric, and water to cover and then leaving it to sit overnight then straining it and driving the liquid (thanks Cara!)